Septoplasty at Bella Vista ENT & Facial Plastic Surgery

 You’ll be under either local or general anesthesia, depending on what you and your doctor decide is best for you.

 The best way to diagnose the problems contributing to your nasal obstruction is to see one of the Bella Vista Ear Nose & Throat specialists, Drs.
 Jeffrey Feinfield and Glenn Waldman.
-A CT scan can be helpful in diagnosing a deviated nasal septum and can be performed right
+A CT scan can be helpful in diagnosing a deviated nasal septum and can be performed right in our office.

 We specialize in state-of-the-art techniques for the safest, most effective Ear Nose & Throat specialty surgeries.